Raynos/mercury/examples/hot-reload/README.md

 The main difference to webpack is that browserify does not come with a dev-server which is why we use [http-server][] to host our example.
 Other than that it works quite similar.
 Under the hood [browserify-hmr][] imitates webpack's hot module replacement.

 ### amok
 [Amok][] uses watchify to fire a `patch` event on the window object when a file is changed.
 Similarly to the webpack/browserify, we must change the state so Mercury re-renders automatically.
 Without this action, the changes in the code would only be seen after we clicked the button in the example.
-(The button click would change the state and trigger a re-render also.)
+(The button click would change the state and trigger a re-render as well.)

 [hot module replacement]: https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack
 [http-server]: https://github.com/indexzero/http-server
 [browserify-hmr]: https://github.com/AgentME/browserify-hmr
 [Amok]: https://github.com/caspervonb/amok